0xF0CACC1A/jolie/NATIVE_WHERE_IMPLEMENTATION.md

 ## Conclusion

-Converting SELECT's WHERE clause from ANTLR strings to native Jolie expressions required:
+Converting PATHS's WHERE clause from ANTLR strings to native Jolie expressions required:

 1. **New token**: DOLLAR (`$`) for current value reference
 2. **New AST node**: CurrentValueNode (compile-time)